matancev/yc-blender-render/README.md

 # What's that?
-Very simple terraform project, that creates compute instance with Blender software installed.
+Very simple terraform project (created just for personal use), that creates compute instance with Blender software installed.
 Yandex Cloud is used as a service provider.
 Primary use case - fast deployment and destruction of temporary instances used for scene/animation server-side render in Blender.